Sunday Worship

 Neither informality nor formality are virtues in and of themselves.
 Rather, dress in a manner that prepares you to worship with both body and soul.
 The way we dress affects our mental state – no one puts on formal attire if they want to relax! – so you should ask yourself, “What kind of clothing will best prepare me to receive God’s word and respond to it with reverence and joy?”
 Using wisdom, some may decide to wear jeans and others, a shirt and tie.

-During our second morning service, the Catechism Service, we hold a Kids’ Catechism Class for those who are school-aged.
+During our second morning service, the Catechism Service, we hold a Kids’ Catechism Class for kids who are Pre-K to elementary-aged.
 Over the course of 30-minutes, the children are led through a responsive liturgy, work on some memorization, and have a few activities.